Azure-For-Everyone/purview-in-a-day/challenge1/module02a.md

    ![Extract](../images/module02/02.08-explorer-extract.png)

 4. Open Azure Storage Explorer, click on the Toggle Explorer icon, expand the Azure Subscription to find your Azure Storage Account.
 Right-click on Blob Containers and select **Create Blob Container**.
 Name the container `raw`.

+!Important: If you are using the Azure Portal, you can't upload a hiearchy of directories.
+Therefore you'll need to create the sub directories `2020` and `2021` first, and uploaded the files in the respective folder.

    ![Create Blob Container](../images/module02/02.12-explorer-container.png)